Ann Njogu: Background

 In addition to her work on sexual and gender violence, Njogu was the Co-Chair of the Multi-Sectoral Committee on Constitutional Reform, the Co-Chair of the Joint Dialogue Forum on Constitutional Reform, and a delegate to the Bomas National Conference on Constitutional Reforms.
 In 2007, she was attacked and arrested by state security forces for demanding that Members of Parliament review their salaries, which were very large despite Kenya's poverty.
 She and the others who were arrested filed a Constitutional reference popularly known as "Ann Njogu and others versus the State," which was successful in limiting the time a Kenyan citizen could be held in custody to 24 hours.
 In 2008, she was a co-convenor of the Civil Society Congress, which worked to improve politics after the violence in the wake of the December 2007 Kenyan elections.

 In 2008 she was beaten and sexually molested by the police when they arrested her and others for suggesting corruption might have occurred in the sale of the Grand Regency Hotel.

 Njogu received a 2010 International Women of Courage award.

 In 2012 she and her son were charged with assaulting her father but in 2013 they was acquitted.

+In recent years, Ann Njogu has continued to engage in social justice work, including health advocacy.
+During the COVID-19 pandemic, she participated in campaigns against vaccine inequality, including the #EndVaccineInjusticeInAfrica effort supported by organizations like Amref Health Africa.

+In 2022, she stated in an interview that she considers herself “an activist for life,” describing her ongoing work in writing, community mentoring, and legal advocacy.
+Njogu has also written poetry, including a collection titled The Vernette’s Heart, reflecting themes of resilience, identity, and social justice.